 When you want to get started in competitive biking, the best racing bikes come into play.
 After all, bike selection is one of the most important parts of racing — a great model can help you boost your speed and finish faster.
 As you’re looking at racing bike models, consider two main factors: weight and design.
 A lightweight bike is crucial for speed since it reduces bulk and allows you to move faster.
 Design is also an important factor; the more aerodynamic the shape, the lower the wind resistance and the higher the speed.
 By finding the right balance, you can choose a bike that helps you maintain a faster pace for longer.
+Study our reviews of the top 10 best racing bikes below to find the best one for you.

 Related review: 10 Best Cycle-Cross Bikes